Associate Degrees for Transfer

 - C-ID:C-ID CDEV 100

-This course is a study of the growth and development of children from the prenatal stage through adolescence.
-For each stage of development, the physical, cognitive, linguistic, social-moral, and emotional aspects of development, with attention to both typical as well as atypical development in each area, are discussed in reference to relevant research and theories.
+This course examines the progression of development in the physical, cognitive, linguistic, social, and emotional domains and identifies developmental milestones for children from conception through adolescence with attention to both typical as well as atypical development in each domain.
+The influences of culture, family, and the interaction of biological processes and environmental factors are studied.
 The course covers research methods and data collection approaches.
-The influences of culture, family, and the interaction of maturational and environmental factors are studied.
+Students will observe children, evaluate individual differences, and analyze characteristics of development at various stages according to developmental theories and research.
 The material in this course is designed as a foundation for early child care and education, teaching, and parenting.
 This course is not open to students who have completed PSYC 372.

 Upon completion of this course, the student will be able to: